signl4/docs/integrations/wago-cloud/wago-cloud.md

 Triggering SIGNL4 alerts from WAGO Cloud is straightforward.
 In the WAGO Cloud portal Alarms -> Alarm Configurations.
 Here, you create a new alarm configuration.
 Specify the information under General, Rule and Devices according to your needs.

-Under Message you enter the alert text.
+Under Message you enter the alert text, e.g. parameter / value pairs.
 You can also use placeholders.
 Here is an example.

 ```
 Workspace: { Workspace name }